EMH-Mark-I/Chicago95-Custom-XUbuntu-16.04-/INSTALL.md

 ## Configuration

-Enable the notification balloon theme.

-• To set the notification theme, open the system notification settings manager (xfce4-notifyd-config) and in the "Theme" option select Chicago95-custom in the pull down menu.

-Enable the XFCE shell and icon themes.

-• In XFCE select Settings -> Appearance.
-Click on 'Style' and select Chicago95-custom.

-• In the Appearance manager click on the "Icons" tab and select Chicago95.
+#### Enabling the GTK theme

-Enable the XFCE window manager theme.
+Open the XFCE settings manager > Appearance.

+- Choose Chicago95 as the theme style.

+#### Enabling the Window Manager theme
-• In XFCE select Settings -> Window Manager.
-Under 'Style' select Chicago95-custom.
+Open the XFCE settings manager > Window Manager.

-#### • Font Settings:

-In the XFCE Appearance Manager, select the "Fonts" tab and apply the following information.

-    Default Font: Sans 10

-    Enable Antialiasing: Yes

-    Hinting: Full

-    Sub-pixel order: None
+- Choose Chicago95.
+- Set Title font to Sans Bold, 8 points.

+#### Enabling the theme for QT5 applications (optional)
+Open your terminal and install the qt5 style plugins package.

+- sudo apt install qt5-style-plugins

+Relogin for changes to take place.

+#### Enabling the notification theme
+Open the XFCE settings manager > Notifications.

+- Choose Chicago95 for the theme.
+- Adjust Opacity to 100%.

+#### Setting up the XFCE panel
-In the XFCE Window Manager
+Open the XFCE settings manager > Panel

-    Title bar font: Sans Bold 8pt

-#### • Compositor Settings:

-In the XFCE "Window Manager Tweaks" manager, select the "Compositor" tab.
-Uncheck "Show shadows under dock windows."
-This will prevent applications from casting a shadow onto the task bar.

-#### • Panel Setup:

-Create a new panel if necessary.
-Horizontal, 32px high ONLY (this is for the persistent START button), and 100% Length.
-(Only horizontal taskbar.
-No vertical taskbar, sorry.)
-In the “Appearance” tab set the background style to "None" so that it inherits the theme style and adjust the Alpha to 100.

-In the “Items” tab, add the following in this order:
+- Measurments: Even numbers are preffered for the Row Size slider.
+The smallest optimal panel row size for this theme is 26 pixels.
+If your panel is below that size, you will encounter icon scaling issues.
+- Under the Appearance tab set the background style to "None (use system style.)"

+Here's a list for the panel Items plugin layout as seen from the screen-shots.
+This is optional, the item configuration is up to you after all.

-    1. Application Menu OR Whisker Menu;
+1. Application Menu or Whisker Menu;
 2. Separator (Handle Style);

-    3. Custom Launcher, Custom Launcher, Custom Launcher, etc.
+3. Custom Launcher, Custom Launcher, Custom Launcher, etc;
 4. “Show Desktop” plugin;
 5. Separator (Handle Style);

-    6. Window Buttons (Sorting Order: Time-stamp and Window Grouping is Always.
-Uncheck “Show Handle” if it’s enabled.
-Uncheck "Show flat buttons" if it's enabled.);
+6. Window Buttons (Uncheck "Show flat buttons" and "Show Handle.;" Sorting Order: None; Window grouping: Never);
 7. Separator (Transparent with Expanding);
 8. Separator (Handle Style);

-    9. Notification Area (19px max icon size);
+9. Indicator Plugin OR Notification Area (19px max icon size preferred);

-    10. PulseAudio Plugin (Uncheck mark in the plugin settings, "Show Notifications when volume changes." it will conflict with XFCE notifiyd by making duplicate volume notifications);

-    11. Separator (Transparent);
+10. Separator (Transparent);

-    12. Orage Panel Clock. ( In the plugin settings, enable check box “Show frame” and replace the text in “Line 1” with %I:%M %p.)
-Note: If you want to display the date in the clock, append “%D” in “Line 1.”
-If you want a better looking date, you could replace that by appending “%b %m %Y” instead.
+11. Orage Panel Clock.
+(Enable check box “Show frame” and replace the text in “Line 1” with %I:%M %p.)

 #### • Libre Office 5 (GTK3 theme Inconsistencies) - workaround:
 Libre Office with the GTK3 theme doesn't look very good.
 I'm not sure why, but I'm trying to fix it.
 In the mean time you can remove the `libreoffice-gtk3` package which will cause Libre Office to fallback onto GTK2 which is far more consistent and looks better.